richardTowers/verify-tech-docs/source/documentation/steps/steps.md

 * decide how to <a href="#store-private-keys">store and manage keys</a> and certificates so you can <a href="#rotate-your-keys">rotate your keys</a> when needed

 > **Note:**
-> You only need to deploy your code to an environment at the end of the development phase, when you test your matching service with the SAML compliance tool.
+> You only need to deploy your code to a server at the end of the development phase, when you test your matching service with the SAML compliance tool.
 You can do all development steps until this point on a development machine.

 <table>
   <tbody>